fivance/WinFix/README.md

 It's meant to reproduce ideal system setup.
 Hardened, minimal, performant.

+Idea was for it to be a single no bs script that can be run from anywhere.

 > ⚙️ Note: This script is under active development — not production-grade yet.
 Treat it as a strong baseline and expect regular improvements.

 It leans on native PowerShell and thus should work on a wide range of modern Windows versions.